A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Numerical experiments

-In the following we take $n=100$ and obtain $N=n^2=10^4$.
-We present numerical experiments with three different values of the coefficient $\alpha=2\cdot10^{-4}, 2\cdot10^{-3},2\cdot10^{-2}.$ The problem's stiffness increases as the value of $\alpha$ grows.
-We use the constant time step size $h= 0.01$ to implement these methods and compute the time evolution up to $T = 1$ (i.e., making 100 time steps).
-Due to the system size, there is no available reference solution for such a large LDEs in the literature.
-The reference solutions of \texttt{expeul} are obtained from running BDF3 with the time step $h=10^{-4}$.
-While for other methods, we measure the relative errors compared to the solution obtained by the \texttt{expeul}.
+In this test, we take $n=100$, resulting in $N=n^2=10^4$.
+Numerical results are provided for three different values of the coefficients $\alpha=2\cdot10^{-4}$, $2\cdot10^{-3}$, and $2\cdot10^{-2}.$ As the value of $\alpha$ increases, the stiffness of the problem also grows.
+The BDF methods and Rosenbrock methods are implemented with a constant time step size of $h= 0.01$.
+Due to memory limitations, it is not feasible to use \texttt{vExpeul} to compute the reference solution for this problem.
+Instead, \texttt{BDF3} is employed with a smaller time step of $h=10^{-4}$ to calculate the reference solutions.

-Table \ref{tab5.2} presents the performance of all methods in terms of both accuracy and CPU time.
-We note that \texttt{expeul} based on $\texttt{phi\underline{~}lyap\underline{~}ldl}$ outperforms other methods delivering both better efficiency and accuracy, in some cases by a considerable margin.
-It is theoretically possible that the method \texttt{expeul} can generate approximations of arbitrary accuracy for LDEs.
-Since BDF3 appears to produce less accurate solutions for a given step size compared to exponential methods, thereby the accuracy of \texttt{expeul} presented in Table \ref{tab5.2} is only a conservative estimate.
-We also note that the effect of all the methods on efficiency becomes apparent particularly when stiffness of the problem increases.
-As an interpretation of the \texttt{expeul}, the norm of Lyapunov operator increases as the problem's stiffness increases, which would, in turn, leads to large scaling parameter $s$ of $\texttt{phi\underline{~}lyap\underline{~}ldl}$ and increases the computational load.
-The performance could be improved in the future by using the preprocessing techniques to reduce the norm of Lyapunov operator. \end{example}
+Table~\Ref{tab5.2} summarizes the performance of the methods in terms of accuracy and CPU time at the integration time $t = 1$.
+The results show that \texttt{mExpeul}, which leverages $\texttt{phi\underline{~}lyap\underline{~}ldl}$, outperforms the other methods in efficiency.
+Theoretically, \texttt{mExpeul} is capable of generating approximations with arbitrary accuracy for DLEs.
+However, due to the limitations in the accuracy of the reference solution produced, the errors of \texttt{mExpeul} reported in Table~\ref{tab5.2} should be regarded as a conservative estimate.

+We also observe that the impact of all the methods on efficiency becomes particularly evident as the stiffness of the problem increases.
+For \texttt{mExpeul}, the norm of Lyapunov operator grows with the problem's stiffness, which would, in turn, lead to a larger scaling parameter $s$ in $\texttt{phi\underline{~}lyap\underline{~}ldl}$ and increases the computational load.
+The performance could potentially be improved in the future by employing preprocessing techniques to reduce the norm of Lyapunov operator.